 Finally, the next big advantage that Skillshare is the community aspect.
 Most online education inherently lacks the social and communal interactions of going to a regular college, but with Skillshare, that no longer necessarily has to be the case.
 Their Groups section allows users to meet, share work, receive feedback and connect with professionals.
 It brings back some of the social interaction lost when going online-only.
 It is well worth checking out for anyone using the platform.

-Not Accredited Education
+Skillshare Is Not Accredited Education

-Another potential downside is that course length varies depending on each course.
+Another potential downside is that course length varies depending on each online course.
 You might find something a lot shorter or longer than you were expecting.

 Skillshare vs Udemy: How Do They Compare?

-Different Payment Structures
+Skillshare vs Udemy Payment Structures

 Are you hyper-focused on one subject and know exactly what you want to get?
-In that case, Udemy will be your one-stop shop to find the course you need efficiently.
+In that case, Udemy will be your one-stop shop to find the online course you need efficiently.

-If you’re someone who doesn’t plan on using these educational platforms after you have a job or finish your main class, you should go for Udemy since you won’t be paying for times you’re not accessing the service.
+If you’re someone who doesn’t plan on using these educational platforms after you have a job or finish your main course, you should go for Udemy since you won’t be paying for times you’re not accessing the service.
 Still, if you’re someone who wants to make these classes part of your lifestyle, then Skillshare might be a better option, so those costs remain down.

-You can try out both and see which one works best for you.
+You can try out Skillshare and Udemy and see which one works best for you.
 Each site has several free courses you can engage with, so you can test out the services they provide.
 You’ll have access to the full features that paid courses do, and they can be great ways to learn something new while you make up your mind.
-Every course is self-paced.
+Every online course is self-paced.
 You don’t have to worry about adjusting schedules or making time.
 You can go at whatever speed makes you comfortable and adjust according to your daily routines.

 Both Are Cheaper Than College